shareena-web/brick-and-brand/README.md

 # Brick-and-Brand
-Brick and Brand AI Styke Advisor- Style as a Business Strategy
+Brick and Brand AI Style Advisor- Style as a Business Strategy